DhrishP/extensions/block-websites/README.md

 ## Features

 - **Block Distracting Websites**: Add websites to a block list to prevent access
+- **Multiple Redirect Sites**: Add multiple productive websites to redirect to
-- **Smart Redirects**: Instead of showing a block page, users are automatically redirected to a chosen productive website
+- **Random Redirect Selection**: Each time you visit a blocked site, you're randomly redirected to one of your chosen productive alternatives
-- **Customizable Redirect Destination**: Set your own redirect URL (defaults to Google)
+- **Customizable Redirect Destinations**: Set your own collection of redirect URLs (defaults to Google)
-- **Easy Management**: Simple popup interface to add/remove blocked sites and change redirect destinations
+- **Easy Management**: Simple popup interface to add/remove blocked sites and manage redirect destinations
 - **Persistent Storage**: Your settings are saved across browser sessions

 ## How It Works

 1. **Blocking**: When you try to visit a blocked website, the extension intercepts the request
-2. **Redirecting**: Instead of blocking access completely, you're automatically redirected to your chosen productive website
+2. **Random Redirecting**: Instead of blocking access completely, you're automatically redirected to a randomly selected productive website from your list
+3. **Variety**: Each visit to a blocked site results in a different productive destination, keeping the experience fresh
-3. **Productivity**: This approach helps you stay focused by replacing distractions with productive alternatives
+4. **Productivity**: This approach helps you stay focused by replacing distractions with productive alternatives

 ## Installation